LGBT HealthLink Staff

-Donna Solomon-Carter, Social Media and Project Specialist, has found her home with LGBT HealthLink at CenterLink after years in and out of the non-profit arena.
-She has held a variety of positions in bookkeeping and finance, and worked with Senior and Women’s Programming at The Pride Center in Wilton Manors, FL.
+Donna Solomon-Carter found her home with LGBT HealthLink at CenterLink after years in and out of the non-profit arena.
+She has held a variety of positions in bookkeeping and finance, and worked with Senior and Women's Programming at The Pride Center in Wilton Manors, FL.

-Along with her best friend she created The Lesbian Lounge, the first live broadcast internet radio show originally broadcasting on MyLesbianRadio.com, still an ongoing successful podcast.
-Adding to her work in communications, the program allowed many opportunities for hosting Pride and Women’s Music events in the US and UK.
+She is a co-creator of The Lesbian Lounge, the first live broadcast internet radio show originally broadcasting on MyLesbianRadio.com, still an ongoing successful podcast.
+Adding to her work in communications, the program allowed many opportunities for hosting Pride and Women's Music events in the US and UK.

-Donna, originally from Massachusetts, has lived in South Florida for over 30 years and is proud to be a member of the vibrant LGBT communities and the great work and support surrounding her.
+Originally from Massachusetts, Donna has lived in South Florida for over 30 years and is proud to be a member of the vibrant LGBT communities and the great work and support surrounding her.

 Fort Lauderdale, Florida

 Terry Stone is the CEO of CenterLink: The Community of LGBT Centers.
 Founded in 1994, CenterLink plays an important role in supporting the growth of LGBT centers across the country and addressing the challenges they face, by helping them to improve their organizational and service delivery capacity and increase access to public resources in support of their programs.
 CenterLink also acts as the voice for LGBT community centers in national grassroots organizing, coalition building and awareness-raising in order to strengthen and build a unified center movement.
 Terry has held the position of Executive Director since 2006 and is responsible for providing leadership in achieving the agency’s mission to assist community centers in building a movement that honors and promotes full human rights and dignity for LGBT people.
 He spends much of his time working with centers on board governance, fundraising, capacity building, leadership development and strategic planning.
 Terry is a BoardSource Certified Governance Trainer.